 That's why you need to get into the habit of creating unique, complex passwords.
 These take more time to create, but they keep your information safe.
 Of course, you also need a good way to remember them.
-Here are 5 password mistakes that will likely get you hacked.
+Here are the worst passwords you need to stop using now.

 We recommend using a password manager.
 This can store all your passwords behind a single master password.
 That way you can have dozens of complex passwords and only have to remember one.
 Most password managers can also help you create strong passwords.

 One of the biggest threats out there is phishing scams.
 These are deceptive emails and text messages that trick you into clicking on a link to a malicious site or downloading malicious attachments.

 There are many phishing scam tactics, but they all rely on you clicking before you have a chance to really think things through.
 A phishing scam might say there's a problem with your Amazon account and you need to click fast to clear it up.
 Or maybe it says you can win a free iPad if you sign up immediately.

 Taking a second to think is usually enough time to unravel the scam.
 You might notice a fishy email address or horrible spelling and grammar, or just remember our advice to never click on links in unsolicited emails.

 That's why you should make a habit of waiting a second or two before clicking any link.
 Use that second to confirm that nothing is out of the ordinary.
 And if you click the link and are presented with something else to click, take another second to really look at that as well.

 While this will add a few seconds to each email, it's worth it when you easily avoid the next phishing email to roll around.
 Learn more about spotting and avoiding phishing emails

 If you suspect that your identity has been compromised, here's one essential step you must take to stop criminals from opening credit card accounts under your name.